hashicorp/terraform-provider-azurerm/website/docs/r/monitor_data_collection_endpoint.html.markdown

 * `id` - The ID of the Data Collection Endpoint.

+* `configuration_access_endpoint` - The endpoint used for accessing configuration, e.g., `https://mydce-abcd.eastus-1.control.monitor.azure.com`.

+* `logs_ingestion_endpoint` - The endpoint used for ingesting logs, e.g., `https://mydce-abcd.eastus-1.ingest.monitor.azure.com`.

 ## Timeouts

-The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:
+The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/language/resources/syntax#operation-timeouts) for certain actions:

 * `create` - (Defaults to 30 minutes) Used when creating the Data Collection Endpoint.
 * `read` - (Defaults to 5 minutes) Used when retrieving the Data Collection Endpoint.